 - 1. The excavator visits the site, and marks out every place he may be excavating with white paint, flags, or stakes. - 2.
-The excavator submits a ticket online with Exactix or calls 811 with the information listed on our Locate Request Form (see page 29), and keeps the list of member utility companies that are notified for the mark-out to check their response. - 3.
+The excavator fills out all the information about the excavation on a Locate Request Form (See page 26), then calls in the stake-out request to Dig Safe. - 3.
+The Dig Safe Customer Service Representative takes the information, and gives the excavator a Dig Safe Ticket Number and a list of member facility owners notified. - 4.
 The excavator then notifies any non-member facility operators if known.
-Non-member companies are not notified by Dig Safe. - 4.
+Non-member companies are not notified by Dig Safe. - 5.
 Each member facility company, or its contract locating company, marks out the facilities it owns or maintains in the area of excavation.
-(See the Color Code for Utility Marks on the back of this manual). - 5.
-While working, the excavator takes care to find and maintain any markings that have been placed. - 6.
-When digging near a buried facility, the excavator observes the tolerance zone around that facility. - 7.
-If exposing a facility, the excavator provides proper support and protection for it so that the facility will not be damaged. - 8.
+(See the Color Coding System on the back of this manual). - 6.
+While working, the excavator takes care to find and maintain any markings that have been placed. - 7.
+When digging near a buried facility, the excavator observes the tolerance zone around that facility. - If exposing a facility, the excavator provides proper support and protection for it so that the facility will not be damaged. - 9.
 When the excavation is complete, the excavator provides proper backfill for any facilities that have been exposed, and removes all utility markings.